 “There’s Rhythm in the Telling of a Tale™”

 Focus areas: West Africa, Central Africa, Kenya and South Africa.
 An interdisciplinary arts-based presentation reflective of the story-dance-musical folktale drama of Africa, the program is available as a hands-on resource for schools, museums and community arts programming seeking activities related to the oral traditions (storytelling and song) and crafts (balafon/marimba-making) related to Africa.
 Designed to accommodate teachers, art instructors, cultural arts administrators and initiatives seeking supplemental material and activities related to Africa, the program is adaptable to align with various Department of Education (DOE) National Performance Standards (Standards of Excellence) for Language Arts, Music and Social Studies; Curriculum Maps; and Frameworks (models of instruction) for grades K-12.
-There’s Rhythm in the Telling of a Tale™ will avail itself for collaborative efforts between the teacher(s) and the presenting Teaching Artist (J’miah Nabawi) to better serve classroom needs and the overall school community.
-This program may also be considered for CEU’s through workshops for teachers.
+There’s Rhythm in the Telling of a Tale™ has various interdisciplinary aspects that will avail themselves for collaborative efforts between the teacher(s), students, and the presenting Teaching Artist, J’miah Nabawi.
+This collaborative effort is to better address and serve classroom needs and the overall school community.
+The program may also be considered for CEU’s through workshops for teachers.

 “African styles of advocacy (advising, counseling, guiding.
 The Yorùbá people of Nigeria, West Africa, have a distinguished history and tradition in oratory, drama and poetry.”
 Dr. Molefi K. Asante, Temple University, Philadelphia, PA.

 For more details and to schedule a call, please email: